-When your baby has eczema, you may start wondering if that itchy rash is related to your feeding style.
+When your baby has eczema, you may wonder if that itchy rash is related to your feeding style.
 Is breastfeeding to blame?
-Or the solid foods you just introduced?
+Or is it the solid foods you just introduced?

 Some simple tips can help you get your baby off to a healthy start.

-Breastfeeding is always best, experts say.
-Breast milk gives your little one the perfect balance of fat, protein, and other nutrients.
+Breast milk is always best.
+It gives your little one the perfect balance of fat, protein, and other nutrients.
 It's also good for your baby's growing immune system.

 "Breastfed infants will get some of the mom's immune system, so it actually helps boost their immunity," says Cindy Gellner, MD, a pediatrician at the University of Utah Community Clinics.

 Breastfeeding also helps make the immune system less sensitive.
-That's important for eczema, which is triggered by an overactive immune system.
+That's important for eczema, which is triggered by overactive defenses.

 Certain foods in a mom's diet could cause problems for her baby with eczema.
-If you are breastfeeding, you may want to avoid common triggers like cow's milk, peanuts, tree nuts, and shellfish.
+If you’re breastfeeding, you may want to avoid common triggers like:

-Signs that your baby is having a reaction to something you ate include an itchy red rash on the chest and cheeks, as well as hives.
-If you see these symptoms, avoid the food or foods you think may be causing the problem for a couple of weeks.
+Signs that your baby is having a reaction to something you ate include an itchy red rash on the chest and cheeks, and hives.
+If you see these, stay away from whatever you think may be causing the problem for a couple of weeks.

 "All babies will start off on milk-based formula," Gellner says.
 "If the baby has a lot of eczema and it's really problematic, then we'll try switching them to a formula made with hydrolyzed proteins."